 2. Anxiety, stress, and depression

-Anxiety leads to stress, which will grow to become depression.
+Anxiety leads to stress, which will grow to become depression, so you can read more about tms therapy.
 Anxiety comes from worrying too much about homework, essays, relationships, money, career prospects, and other aspects of a student’s life.
 It reduces your concentration in class, affects your sleep, and will spill over to your relationships.

 One of the ways to beat anxiety, stress, and depression is to organize your life.
 Avoid idle moments so that you do not think negatively and unproductive thoughts.
 Use personal organization tools like homework planners, budgeting apps, and diaries to keep track of your time.